codefellows/seattle-ops-301d10/class-15/project-guidelines.md

 > Tip: You can use AI tooling to help you generate storylines to validate your infrastructure design choices.

-## Client Company and Org Chart

-Use your favorite AI tool to generate a fictional client company, acquired company and org chart.
-This is your opportunity to be creative!

-Try AI prompts like:
-- "Build me a fictional org chart, including an executive team and at least 4 different roles in each department, using disney movie characters."
-- "Can you add an additional smaller company that is being acquired by the above org chart?
-- "Can you give me a short description about the acquired company?"
-- "How do I structure an AWS VPC to fit this org chart?"
-- "Which subnets should be public and private?"

 ## Assignments & Deliverables

 - Keep an eye on Canvas for assignments due this week.
 - Remember to complete nightly Project Report assignments.
 These assignments are easy to forget as you get swept up in interesting project subject matter.
 - Necessities such as the Team Agreement (conflict resolution, etc.) and the Project Plan will be created in your Project Prep assignments.
 Instructor approval is required before progressing to the next Project Prep assignment.
 - You will need to submit a preliminary link to your deliverables for instructor review a few days before presentations.
 - You will need to give give a practice presentation to your instructor.
-Make this as close as possible to how you plan to present -- try not to break character, give assides or explanations, or engage in crosstalk.
+Make this as close as possible to how you plan to present -- try not to break character, give asides or explanations, or engage in crosstalk.
 - By demo day, you'll need these deliverables assembled:
   - Demo day slide deck
   - Project Reports